Why Are KPIs Important?

 KPIs strengthen employee morale

-This is the most under-utilized value of KPIs.
+This is one of the most under-utilized benefits of KPIs.

-In this sense, tracking KPIs can be about acknowledging employees' hard work and securing their feeling of accountability and responsibility.
+In this sense, tracking KPIs isn’t just about measurement — it’s about acknowledging employees’ hard work and building accountability.

-At our company, everyone has KPIs that they are responsible for.
-When we hit those numbers there is a sense of ownership in our work and recognizable evidence of our contribution to the team.
+At our company, everyone has KPIs they’re responsible for.
+When we hit those numbers, there’s a sense of ownership in our work and tangible evidence of each person’s contribution to the team.

 The relationship between KPIs and business objectives

-It’s essential that business objectives are well communicated across an organization, so when people know and are responsible for their own KPIs, it ensures that the business's overarching goals are top of mind.
+It’s essential that objectives are clearly communicated across an organization.
+When people know and are responsible for their KPIs, it ensures that broader business goals remain top of mind.

-KPIs also ensure that performance is measured in relation to the larger business objectives.
-This means that every part of work is done with intentionality and for the right purpose.
+KPIs also ensure that performance is measured in the right context.
+This means that day-to-day work is done with intention and aligned to the company’s priorities.

 KPIs foster personal growth

-Not every campaign or product update will reach their targets.
-But monitoring performance against those targets, be it good or bad, creates an environment of learning.
+Not every campaign or product update will meet its targets.
+But tracking performance against KPIs — both wins and misses — creates a culture of continuous learning.

-With KPIs, teams are able to see exactly how they are performing at any given moment.
-No longer do they need to wait for the end of a quarter or project to tabulate the results.
+With KPIs, teams can see how they’re performing in real time.
+There’s no need to wait until the end of a quarter or project to review results.

-When you track KPIs, especially when you do so on a real-time KPI dashboard, you are able to ask what, why, how and when... and do so whenever.
-This makes learning from successes and failures a daily (rather than weekly or monthly) activity.
+When you track KPIs, especially on a real-time dashboard, you can ask “what, why, how, and when” at any moment.
+This makes learning from successes and failures a daily activity.

 ?php print render(module_invoke('block', 'block_view', '281')['content']); ?